FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/symfony-http-cache.rst

 (see the `Symfony HttpCache documentation`_).

 You can use features of this library with the Symfony ``HttpCache``.
-The basic concept is to use event subscribers on the HttpCache class.
+The basic concept is to use event listeners on the HttpCache class.

 .. warning::